Privacy Statement – King’s College London Alumni and Supporters

 - raise a concern or complaint about the way in which your information is being used

-If you wish to talk through anything in our privacy statement, find out more about your rights, or obtain a copy of the information we hold about you, please contact our Supporter Care Team who will be happy to help:
+If you wish to talk through anything in our privacy statement, exercise any of your rights above, find out more about your rights, or obtain a copy of the information we hold about you, please contact our Supporter Care team who will be happy to help:

 King’s College London